Maybe the table will crush from the weight of candle light.

 Everything that means something in my life is from impulse.

 I sit in this chair with the deliberateness of a new born.

 The host is studying linguistics and I ask if there’s a word for this.

-He offers me pot in a beer can but it’s too hard now to let go.
+He offers me pot in a beer can but it is too hard now to let go.

-The girl in black is lucky enough to twirl her hair and smile.
+The girl in green is lucky enough to twirl her hair and smile.